llbob/deno-fresh-portfolio/README.md

 deno task start
 ```

 Boiiiom!
-Your indexhibit-style site is up and running.
+Your minimal portfolio site is up and running.
 I kept the styling lowkey, in hopes that it would be most intuitive to build this into something completely different!

 ### Content
 Within the routes/data/... you can easily swap out the curr placeholder content for your own.